joaco-valenverguen/shopping-cart/README.md

 # shopping-cart

-This is not steel a full version(thjis kis gonna be finished soon)
+This is already a full version

 ---